JustusAdam/justusadam.github.io/_drafts/monkey-patching.md

 Furthermore if you print one such method the output says the type is `function`, not `method`.

 In fact python does not have `methods` per se.
 Instead there are functions contained in a classes instance dict.
 When you have an instance of the class and you print the method referencing from the instance you'll notice that the type changes from `function` to `bound method`.

+{% include python-snippet.html snippet=snippets.functions_and_methods %}

+Bound methods are basically partially applied functions, where the first argument is the object the method has been called on.

+As we can also see on line 25 a method can be called on the class directly which in which case you will have to provide the `self` argument yourself, what the type of that `self` argument is is irrelevant, and not checked anywhere by default.